Skip to main content

 Your healthcare provider will use an ultrasound to check the artery for leaking blood.
 A small pseudoaneurysm may close on its own in about 4 weeks.
 You may need any of the following to treat a pseudoaneurysm that does not close:

-• Surgery may be used to repair the leak.
-Your healthcare provider may stitch the artery leak closed or place a patch to seal it.
-He or she may need to bypass the artery (direct blood so it does not flow into the artery).
+- Surgery may be used to repair the leak.
+Your surgeon may stitch the artery leak closed or place a patch to seal it.
+Your surgeon may need to bypass the artery (direct blood so it does not flow into the artery).
+Dead tissue may need to be removed if the area around the pseudoaneurysm becomes infected.

 What can I do to manage or prevent a pseudoaneurysm?

-• Control high blood pressure.
-High blood pressure increases the risk that the pseudoaneurysm will burst.
-Your healthcare provider may recommend that you limit the amount of sodium (salt) you have every day.
-You may also need to take your blood pressure and keep a record of the numbers.
-You may also need to take medicine to control your blood pressure.
+- Control or prevent high blood pressure (BP).
+High BP increases the risk that the pseudoaneurysm will burst.
+Your provider may recommend that you limit the amount of sodium (salt) you have every day.
+You may need to check your BP and keep a record of the numbers.
+You may also need to take medicine to control your BP.

-• Eat a variety of healthy foods.
+- Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, beans, lean meats, fish, and low-fat dairy products.
-Your healthcare provider or dietitian can help you create a meal plan to help control high blood pressure or cholesterol.
-You may also need to limit sodium (salt).
+Your provider or dietitian can help you create a meal plan to help control high BP or cholesterol levels.

 When should I seek immediate care?